 Amen to that – but what does it mean for marketers?

 Given that many of us have been spending a lot more time at home and on our laptops and mobiles thanks to COVID, we’re all aware that doubling down on making sure we’re delivering the absolute optimum visitor experience is going to reap rewards for everyone.
 Ensuring your web push strategy takes this into account, and pleaseth the browsers means you should be focused on 3 key areas to put your visitors back in the driving seat and increase your chances of web push success …

 Landing on a webpage only to be immediately interrupted by a message asking to you opt-in for more messages (wait – who is this company?
 Why should I opt-in?
 Do I even like these guys?) is like bashing your customer over the head then asking if they mind if you do it again.
 Such clumsy – but exceptionally common – delivery takes all the control away from your visitors and tells them that quite frankly, you’re only interested in what you can get out of them being there.
 It’s an approach to web push that urgently needs to be consigned to the Bin of Illl-Advised Strategies, not least because you’re probably going to be penalized by the browsers as well as site visitors.

 Time to put your audience back in the driving seat and allow them to set the terms on which they’ll engage with you, so tell visitors why you’d like them to allow notifications before you ask them to do so.
 The more explicit you are, the better your opt-in rate will be (it’s also a far better strategy than sending that very familiar and not particularly enticing).
-Messages that give users a reason to click ‘Allow’ – aka, a strong ‘value exchange’ – should look something like this:
+Messages that give users a reason to click ‘Allow’ – aka, a strong ‘value exchange’ – and ensure web push notification success, should look something like this:

 Adopt the “soft ask” approach.